Brookfield - Kenmore Hills

 Brookfield - Kenmore Hills has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely affecting the region.
-Notable ones include Kenmore Village Shopping Centre Redevelopment, Treetops at Kenmore, 2172 Moggill Road Townhouses, and Woodlands Residences.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely to impact the area.
+Key projects include Kenmore Village Shopping Centre Redevelopment, Treetops at Kenmore, 2172 Moggill Road Townhouses, and Woodlands Residences.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.